Potential New Weapon in the Fight Against Antimicrobial Resistance

 In a study conducted on animal models which was published in Cell Chemical Biology by Cooper, et al., Octapeptin was shown to be more effective and potentially less nephrotoxic than colistin, which is the current last resort therapy for multidrug-resistant gram-negative bacteria.

 Antimicrobial resistance is one of the top global health threats today.
-CLSI has joined in the ongoing battle against antimicrobial resistance for several decades by publishing its antimicrobial susceptibility testing (AST) documents, which include the breakpoints that help laboratorians provide the up-to-date information clinicians need to effective treat their patients.
+CLSI has joined in the ongoing battle against antimicrobial resistance for several decades by publishing its antimicrobial susceptibility testing (AST) documents, which include the breakpoints that help laboratorians provide the up-to-date information clinicians need to effectively treat their patients.